 1. Take a moment

-Upon receiving your child’s report, read through it carefully, note the positives before you lament over the negatives.
-Let all that you are reading digest, mull over it a little.
+Upon receiving your child’s report, read through it carefully, and note the positives before you lament over the negatives.
+Let all that you are reading digest, and mull over it a little.
 Take a moment to reflect on all your child has achieved this year.
-Whether it be in only one subject, sports, cultural activities or his/her emotional development.
+Whether it be in only one subject, sports, cultural activities, or his/her emotional development.

 2. Praise without judgment

-It’s important to verbally praise your child in all that they have achieved in the year.
+It’s important to verbally praise your child for all that they have achieved in the year.
 Your child needs to hear that you are proud of them.
-By hearing words of affirmation you are building their self-esteem, solidifying their belief in your unconditional love for them and paving the way for a fruitful conversation about how to tackle the gaps in their academic performance.
+By hearing words of affirmation you are building their self-esteem, solidifying their belief in your unconditional love for them, and paving the way for a fruitful conversation about how to tackle the gaps in their academic performance.

 3. Discuss the challenges